codeyourweb/irma/README.windows-compilation.md

 ```
 You also need C:\msys64\mingw64\bin in your system PATH env vars.

-Ensure you have got the following user environment var (not system not):
+Make sure you have got the following user environment var (not system var):

     GOPATH=%USERPROFILE%\go

-Note that paths be written with slashs and not backslash.
-As i already said, don't use path with spaces or special characters.
+Note that paths must be written with slashs and not backslash.
+As already said, don't use path with spaces or special characters.

 ## Download, Install and compile IRMA
 Now, from Windows cmd or Powershell, you can install _IRMA_: `go get github.com/codeyourweb/irma`